AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 #### Select destination

 When you have determined to which cloud storage destination you want to export the output dataset, [select the destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html?lang=en#select-destination).
-When you have not yet configured a destination for your preferred cloud storage, you need to [create a new destination connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html?lang=en).
+When you have not yet configured a destination for your preferred cloud storage, you must [create a new destination connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html?lang=en).

 As part of configuring a destination you can define the file type (JSON or Parquet), whether the resulting file should be compressed or not, and whether a manifest file should be included or not.